 The University strongly encourages students to accept responsibility for their own learning.

-Within the first two weeks’ students should identify with their mentors/PPEs specific learning objectives for the placement.
+Within the first two weeks’ students should identify with their Practice Assessor specific learning objectives for the placement.
 It is expected that they share action plans and assessments from their previous placement.
-At this time, they should set learning objectives as a learning contract and plan provisional dates for both formative and summative assessments.
+At this time, they should set learning objectives as a learning contract and plan provisional dates for their assessments.

 - The student should consistently demonstrate development and achievement in conjunction with their assessment of practice outcomes and standards of proficiency for the stage of their programme stated on their practice assessment documentation.